DOI-USGS/ISIS3/Public-Release-Process.md

 ## Step 8: Update Data and TestData Areas on rsync Servers

-This step covers how to update the data on the rysnc servers.
+This step covers how to update the data on the public s3 buckets.
 This is where our external users will have access to the data necessary for running ISIS.
-One server is located on campus, while the other server is located in Phoenix.
-These commands must be run as isis3mgr for permission purposes.
+There are two locations, one is the S3 bucket where users directly download data from.
+The other is and EFS drive that only accessible internally and is mounted for daily use.
+See the [internal only documentation](https://code.chs.usgs.gov/asc/ASC_Software_Docs/-/blob/main/ISIS/Maintaining%20ISIS%20Data.md) for more info on how these are setup.
+Action is only required if there are smithed kernels that need to be uploaded to /usgs_data/.

-**Please pay careful attention to where you are rsync'ing the data to on the remote servers.
-It is going to depend on the type of build you just completed (Public Release, Release Candidate, custom build, etc).**
+**Please pay careful attention to where you are rclone'ing the data to on the S3 buckets.

-### Part A: Update the Local Server

-* Conduct a dry run using the command ```rsync -rtpvln /usgs/cpkgs/isis3/isis_data/ isisdist:/work1/dist/isis3/<isisdata or mission specific>/data/``` and ensure that the output is reasonable.
-You should see kernel updates for active missions and a smaller number of other updates made by developers.

-* Actually copy the files using ```rsync -rtpvl /usgs/cpkgs/isis3/isis_data/ isisdist:/work1/dist/isis3/<isisdata or mission specific>/data/```.

-### Part B: Update the Remote Server

-* Conduct a dry run using the command ```rsync -rtpvln /usgs/cpkgs/isis3/isis_data/ isisdist.astrogeology.usgs.gov:/work1/dist/isis3/<isisdata or mission specific>/data/```.

-* Actually copy the files using ```rsync -rtpvl /usgs/cpkgs/isis3/isis_data/ isisdist.astrogeology.usgs.gov:/work1/dist/isis3/<isisdata or mission specific>/data/```.

 ## Step 9: Create Internal Builds/Installs for Astro